 6. We send out youth with a strong calling to serve their peers and communities and develop a common sense of interconnectedness across ethnic, cultural, and religions lines.

-7. We promote a self-propagating model that involves mission minded youth groups in planting and strengthening new youth work in other regions.
+7. We promote a self-propagating model that involves mission minded youth groups in planting and strengthening new youth work models in other regions.

 8. We inspire all involved to seek peace, reconcile historic differences, and commit to lasting friendship no matter the societal or political difficulties.